kwilson/yummy-cakes/README.md

 The client code is Typescript 2.6.

-## Known Issues
-When POSTing a new Cake to the API, I get the 201 created response but the new item doesn't seem to be in the subsequent GET.

-Doing an empty POST also returns a 201 so I'm unsure if there's something up with the API or I'm overlooking something.

 ## Future Enhancements
 I was planning on creating a component for the 'Yum Factor' selector when POSTing a new Cake but ran out of time so that's just a numeric input field for now.